barahona-research-group/PyGenStability/README.md

 ```
 using a fresh `virtualenv` in python3 may be recommanded to avoid conflict of python packages.

-To use plotly for interacting plos in browser, install this package with
+To use plotly for interacting plots in browser, install this package with
 ```
 pip install .[plotly]
 ```